akbarrbar/akbarrbar/README.md

 ### Hi there 👋
+I am a data scientist currently working for one of the largest telecommunications and digital service companies in Indonesia.
+I enjoy diving into data to uncover hidden facts and trends with the goal of solving everyday problems and business challenges..
+Feel free to use anything from my repositories and let's learn and grow together.

 <!--
 **akbarrbar/akbarrbar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.